-Dogeared.com recognizes the importance of protecting information.
-We are writing to let you know that we recently identified and addressed an incident that may have involved your information.
-This notice explains the incident, the measures we have taken in response, and some additional steps you may consider taking.
+First State Bank takes data security very seriously and we understand the importance of protecting the information we maintain.
+We are writing to inform you about an incident that may have involved some of your information.
+This notice explains the incident, measures we have taken, and some steps you can take in response.